97joseph/GDP_R_Modelling/README.md

-# GDP MODELL FOR A MATHEMATICAL MODEL
+# GDP MODEL FOR A MATHEMATICAL MODEL

 From mathematics to coding models